BatMaxou/aatis-routing/README.md

 ### Home Controller

-In your application, you may have a home controller which extends the abstract class **AbstractHomeController**.
+In your application, you must have a home controller which extends the abstract class `AbstractHomeController`.

 ```php
 class AatisHomeController extends AbstractHomeController